-What is commonly called the "table of nations" is a list of descendants from Noah's three sons (Japheth, Shem and Ham) found in Genesis 10.
-This chapter delineates seventy peoples (twenty-six from Shem, thirty from Ham and fourteen from Japheth) who were born after God judged the world for its sins and the floodwaters subsided.
-The Bible often uses the number 70 to symbolize judgment or a perfect spiritual order.
+What is commonly referred to as the "table of nations" is a list of descendants from Noah's three sons (Japheth, Shem and Ham) found in Genesis 10.
+This chapter delineates seventy peoples (twenty-six from Shem, thirty from Ham and fourteen from Japheth) who were born after the waters of the flood subsided.
+The number 70, many times, symbolizes judgment or a perfect spiritual order.

-The Bible places special emphasis on the peoples and nations that came out of Shem (whose name means "renown") because, through him, came Abraham, the Israelites and the Messiah.
+The above table places special emphasis on the peoples and nations that came out of Shem (whose name means "renown") because, through him, came Abraham, the Israelites and the Messiah.
 One of his sons, Elam, migrated to a land named after him and started a people who would affect the course of Biblical history.

 Two sons of Joktan (Ophir and Havilah), a son of Cush (Raamah) and one of Raamah's sons (Sheba) lent their names to regions that were anciently renowned for their gold (Genesis 2:11, 1Kings 9:28, Job 28:16, Ezekiel 27:22, etc.).